rask/ottorask.com/content/about.md

 ## Software engineer

-I work at a Finnish digital service solutions provider called
-{{ link(label="Sofokus", url="https://www.sofokus.com", external=true) }}.
+I am a professional web-focused software engineer, and my career started as a hobby in the early 2000s when I found out about PC game modding, and HTML and CSS.

 When I’m not working, I’m working (heh) on my own projects or helping out with other folks' open source projects.
 My open source stuff is available over at
 {{ link(label="GitHub", url="https://github.com/rask", external=true) }}.

-I mainly work with PHP, sometimes Python, sometimes Rust.
+I mainly work with PHP, sometimes Rust, sometimes something else.
 Continuous integration and continuous deployment, devops methodologies, and automation are things that are close to my heart as well.
 I also know my way around servers and cloud providers.

 ## Hobbyist music producer